Vincent Bouchard & Anna Maria Bibbo, unconditional supporters of fair trade, opened, ten years ago, the Nomade boutique in Sainte-Luce-sur-Mer.

 Focused on fair trade

-But talking about the shop Nomade is also about fair trade, because its owners have been selling the idea for a long time.
-Also, Vincent Bouchard is quick to tell us that the products he offers are for many, certified "fair trade" by an international organization (IFAT) being labelled as such.
-As for the products which are not certified, among others for the craft industry, "we, we try to respect anyway the principles relating to fair trade," adds the owner.
+But talking about the Nomade boutique also means talking about fair trade, because its owners have been sold on the idea for a very long time.
+Also, Vincent Bouchard hastens to tell us that the products they offer are for many, certified "fair trade" by an international organization (IFAT) being labelled as such.
+As for the products that are not certified, including handicrafts, "we try to respect the principles of fair trade" adds the owner.

-Each year, Vincent and Anna Maria visit more than sixty suppliers in India, Thailand, Indonesia and Nepal and deal directly with artisans, without intermediary.
-"So they sell us at a fair price and we, that allows us to also have a very good price, said Vincent.
-We also make available to artisans a low interest or free credit because they are immediately paid 50% at the time of the order and the other half of the goods on the boat.
-And because we have a long-term business relationship, craftspeople can better plan and grow year after year."
+In addition, each year, Vincent & Anna Maria visit more than sixty suppliers in India, Thailand, Indonesia and Nepal and deal directly with the artisans, without intermediaries.
+They sell to us at a fair price and we get a very good price too," says Vincent.
+We also make a low-interest or free credit available to the artisans, as we pay them 50% immediately at the time of the order and the other half when the goods leave on the boat.
+And because we have a long-term business relationship, artisans can better plan and grow year over year."

-"The customers who come to us are a bit like travelling because our products come from all over the world; they feel like elsewhere when entering the shop.
-We can explain to them where this or that product comes from, who and how it is made; In short, they benefit from a sort of history of the product they buy, giving it even more value.
-They can even hear music from the countries from which the merchandise originates.
-We can say that we make our customers travel by the object," summarizes Vincent Bouchard.
+"Customers who come to us, especially the Ste.
+Luce boutique, feel a bit like they are traveling because our products come from all over the world; they feel like they are somewhere else when they walk into the boutique.
+We can explain to them where this or that product comes from, who and how it is made; in short, they benefit from a kind of history of the product they buy, giving it even more value.
+They can even hear music from the countries where the goods come from.
+We can say that we make our customers travel through the object," summarizes Vincent Bouchard.

-To listen to Vincent, we quickly realize that buying a fair product is certainly an impact on the world, because we live in the craftsman and his family in contrast to the money we give for a cause and which we do not always know where he is going.
-This is a positive face of globalization in which Nomad actively participates.
+Listening to Vincent, one quickly realizes that buying a fair trade product is definitely creating an impact on the world, because it supports the craftsman and his family, unlike the money that is given to a cause and which one does not always know where it goes.
+This is a positive face of globalization in which Nomade actively participates.